10 Best Grammar Checker Tools (2023 Comparison!)

 ProWritingAid will generate real-time alerts the second you paste or write text into the editing tool.
 These should be underlined and color-coded on the main text editor.

-If you don’t feel like manually scanning your document for issues, you can also click the ‘Realtime’ button.
+If you don’t feel like manually scanning your document for issues, you can also click the ‘Realtime’ button for an organized list.

 To fix these alerts, hover your mouse over the underlined text to check for suggestions.
 ProWritingAid should offer corrections you can easily use for common grammatical, punctuation, and readability issues.